vemonet/concept-resolver/README.md

 During the [Biomedical Linked Annotation Hackathon](https://blah8.linkedannotation.org/), our key objectives are as follows:

-1. **Choosing a vector database**: we will evaluate the available open-source vector database to choose one that fits our needs.
+1. **Choosing a vector database and text embeddings model**: we will evaluate the available open-source vector database and text embeddings models to choose one that fits our needs.
 We might also choose multiple, and compare their results.
 2. **Data ingestion:** we will establish a workflow to generate embeddings and ingest the data from the Translator Babel project into a vector database.
 This database will serve as the foundation for our name resolution service.
 3. **Vector similarity search:** we will implement a service that will enable users to retrieve potential identifiers for a given concept label, along with scores indicating the degree of confidence.
 This service will use the vector database similarity search implementation
 4. **Evaluation**: we will look into existing datasets to benchmark the efficiency of our approach, and compare it to existing services